apache/qpid-dispatch/tools/scraper/README.md

   * Total log line count
   * Connections with zero transfers
 * Per-connection files are linked from the connection lists for one-click viewing
+* AMQP Addresses from every every AMQP Attach are indexed.
+A table for each address shows when the address was referenced and some connection details.

 ## Quick Start